Explore the ocean of Germany with your fellow travelers

 Germany Your riverboat holiday in Germany will provide the setting for a breathtaking holiday, where you will experience an idyllic sailing area with beautiful landscapes, lakes and rivers.
 Unique opportunity to experience medieval half-timbered houses and unique castles.

 Germany has been a federal republic of parliamentary democracy since 1949; in 1990 reunification between the Federal Republic of Germany and the German Democratic Republic.
 The Federal Republic consists of 16 states.
 Germany consists of three different landscape areas: The northern German lowland with coastal areas towards the North Sea and the Baltic Sea.
 Here are sandy dunes, sand dunes and marshes.
 The mountain areas in the middle of Germany.
 Here are hills and mountains at a height of 500-1500 meters.
 The mountain landscape in the southern part which forms the northernmost part of the Alps.
 Here lies Germany’s highest point, the Zugspitze with its peak 2,962 meters above sea level.
-Almost a third of Germany is covered by forest, and German politicians have decided that an even larger part of the country should be covered by forest in the future.
 There are several large rivers running through Germany which have been important for the country’s role in trading in Europe.
 The climate in Germany differs from north to south.
 In the northern part of the country there is coastal climate as in Denmark; in the central, eastern and southern parts there are mainland climates with colder winters and warmer summers.
-The rivers in Germany are popular as destinations for young and old alike.
-The Rhine, the Elbe, the Moselle and the Danube are the most popular, but Germany is flooded by a large number of other rivers with a course ranging from 34 km.
-(Schleuse) for the shortest and up to barely 1000 km.
+In the north of Germany, you will find a fantastic sailing area.
+The area here is a variegated carpet of lakes, forests and grasslands in the Prussian states of Mecklenburg and Brandenburg.
+Müritz is Germany's largest lake and part of the Müritz National Park - perfect for a riverboat holiday in Germany.
+A popular area is Fürstenberg The rivers in Germany are popular as destinations for young and old alike.
+The Rhine, the Elbe, the Moselle and the Danube are the most popular.
+See which boats you have the opportunity to rent in Germany.

 German cuisine is composed of a variety of regional cultures.
 The food culture is influenced by the immigrants’ kitchens, but not appreciably by the division in East and West.
 Somewhat simplified, the food of the regions can be described in two major units: North German and South German.
 Northern German cuisine is very similar to the original Danish cuisine.
 Basic foods are sourdough bread made from rye, salt and smoked products, coarse vegetables and potatoes.
 A daily meal can be sandwiches.
 In the southern German kitchens the variations are greater.
 Usually, potatoes are replaced by dough products in the form of dumplings (Knödel, Klösse) and pasta (Spätzle, Maultaschen).
 Soup is served at least one daily meal.